 We publish the Art of Giving journal to provide information in support of philanthropy in the Czech Republic.
 With a quarterly print run of 11,000 units and an online version, the journal enables us to reach an every-growing audience of Czech philanthropists and future-philanthropists.
 The online journal (in Czech) is available here.

-2017 will mark the 20th anniversary of the VIA BONA Philanthropy Awards, which publicly recognize individuals and companies for their charitable efforts in the Czech Republic.
+Each year, our Via Bona Philanthropy Awards publicly recognize individuals and companies for their charitable efforts in the Czech Republic.
 Each year, the awards highlight exemplary cases of giving and draw attention to new trends in philanthropy, acting as a beacon inspiring current as well as potential donors.
-You can read about last year’s awardwinners here: Via Bona 2016 Awards_The Year´s most powerful stories of giving.
+2017 marked the 20th anniversary of the VIA BONA Philanthropy Awards and you can read about our special 2017 20th anniversary award program here.

 Darujme.cz is an online fundraising tool for Czech non-profit organizations, enabling them to reach out to current and existing donors and offer them an easy and secure way to give online.
 Darujme.cz is a Via Foundation program that is administered in close collaboration with our sister organization, Via civic association (Sdružení VIA, z. ú.)